 Editor's Note: President Biden's new SAVE plan is replacing the REPAYE plan.
-SAVE also allows a borrower to file taxes as “married filing separately,” to exclude a spouse's income.
+SAVE also allows borrowers who file taxes as “married filing separately” to exclude their spouse's income.
 We include detailed examples below on how to select your tax filing status in light of this new plan.

-For married student loan borrowers, your tax filing status — “married, filing jointly” versus “married, filing separately” — affects how much you pay in taxes and how much you pay on your monthly student loan payment.
-But the decision to file separately or jointly can also impact your eligibility for various tax credits and benefits, such as the dependent child care credit and healthcare premium subsidies on the Health Insurance Marketplace.
+For married student loan borrowers, your tax filing status — “married filing jointly” versus “married filing separately” — affects how much you pay in taxes and how much you pay on your monthly student loan payment.
+However, the decision to file separately or jointly can also impact your eligibility for various tax credits and benefits, such as the dependent child care credit and healthcare premium subsidies on the Health Insurance Marketplace.
 Making the right decision is critical.

 The vast majority of households in the U.S. file a joint tax return.
-However, more student loan borrowers have started to file their taxes separately, as they factor potential student loan savings into the equation.
+However, more student loan borrowers are filing their taxes separately as they factor potential student loan savings into the equation.

 Note that we expect your 2022 income tax filing status to be relevant for the first time in years.
-Paused student loan payments will resume on September 1, 2023, and when they do, many borrowers will recertify using their 2022 tax returns.
+Paused student loan payments resumed in September 2023, leading many borrowers to recertify using their 2022 tax returns.

-Even more importantly, President Biden's New IDR plan (which we call New REPAYE / SAVE) will allow borrowers to file separately.
-Even individuals with modest debt amounts who previously filed joint may need to reconsider their filing status.
+Even more importantly, President Biden's New IDR plan, Saving on A Valuable Education (SAVE), allows borrowers to file separately.
+Even individuals with modest debt amounts who previously filed jointly may need to reconsider their filing status.

 How filing taxes separately saves money on loan payments